wahrwolf/ba-thesis/chapters/500-discussion.md

 In my results, the absolute score in all metrics was higher for Czech-English.
 This does not affect my comparison since my discussion interpreted only the relative change in the scores.
 On top of that, as \ref{} explained, the scores do not represent the overall translation capabilities and are only comparable within the same language and the same corpus.
-In my training, the Czech-English models ran for 10 % more steps, since the corpora splits were slightly different than in the German-English corpora.
+In my training, the Czech-English models ran for 10 % more steps, since the corpora splits were slightly different then in the German-English corpora.
-However, as discussed in \ref{}, the overall key metrics were similar, and the models were trained on the same number of epochs. \TODO{Referenz einfügen}
+However, as presented in \ref{data-selection-and-preparation}, the overall key metrics were similar, and the models were trained on the same number of epochs.
-As mentioned in the limitations \ref{}, the parameter selection may not have included the best model. \TODO{Referenz einfügen}
+As mentioned in the limitations \ref{hyper-parameter-selection-and-optimization}, the parameter selection may not have included the best model.
-I suggest using an exact alignment for all three languages and the training with additional training configurations to support this hypothesis further. \TODO{welche Hypothese genau}
+I suggest using an exact alignment for all three languages and the training with additional parameter configurations to evaluate the absolute score differences.

 # Perspective
 Based on my results it would be interesting to evaluate the following aspects
 ## More Domain and Language Comparison
-The indication should be evaluated with more data. \TODO{which indication}
+The indication, that the performance impact of prefix constraints is connected or even correlates with the domain distinction between the language pairs should be evaluated with more data.
-The evaluation with more and more diverse domains may reveal additional insights on the impact of prefix constraints.
+The evaluation with more and more diverse domains may reveal additional insights on the impact of prefix constraints and the connection with the domain distinction differences.
 Additional languages for the training with English source texts, as well as new and different language pairs should be tested.

 ## Evaluation with full Corpora